beginner-corp/docs.begin.com/src/shared/docs/en/guides/personal-website.md

 npm start

 ```
-Now you can view your project at the localhost provided in your terminal!
+Now you can view your project at the local-host provided in your terminal!

 ![Begin activity](/_static/screens/begin-sandbox.jpg)